 • Preferred dates for the program / workshop

 Kindly use the MITP proposal template only.
-For any questions regarding the organization or the scientific design of MITP activities, please contact our MITP Guest Relations Office.
+For any questions regarding the organization or the scientific design of MITP activities, please contact the MITP Management.
+Additionally, proposals for Topical Workshops may be submitted at any time throughout the year, subject to budget and scheduling availability.
+However, they must be received at least six months prior to the planned event date via our Submission Form below.

 Evaluation Process